Your Guide for Master's in Communication Graduate Programs for 2023

 - The MComm mixes elements of both the MA and MS. As stated above, these are not yet common, and most students still prefer the traditional choice of MA or MS

-Students may enter a master's degree straight after completing a relevant bachelor's degree or they may re-enter study and commence a graduate program after many years in a profession.
+Students may enter a master's degree straight after completing a relevant bachelor's degree or re-enter study and commence a graduate program after many years in a profession.

-Further details on the types and subjects that come under Communications Master's Degrees are below.
-For now, it is important that candidates understand that while there are a variety of masters' covering specific areas, in most cases you will cover the most important aspects of methodology, practice, and theory.
+Further details on the types and subjects under Communications Master's Degrees are below.
+For now, it is essential that candidates understand that while there are a variety of masters covering specific areas, in most cases you will cover the most important aspects of methodology, practice, and theory.

 What Types of Master's in Communication Programs Are Available?

-With a wide variety of master's in communications programs out there, students can find one that is tailored to their interests and future career goals.
+With a wide variety of master's in communications programs, students can find one tailored to their interests and future career goals.
 Some of the program options available to aspiring master's students include:

-Communication & Media Studies: For those interested in any aspect of media, from broadcast news and magazine journalism to documentary filmmaking and social media management, the master's in media communications degree is a slam dunk.
-Typically completed within 2 years, students enrolled in the program learn about communication technology, media tools, and strategy, and are prepared for leadership roles within the media arm of communications.
+Communication & Media Studies: For those interested in any aspect of media, from broadcast news and magazine journalism to documentary filmmaking and social media management, the master's degree in media communications is a slam dunk.
+Typically completed within two years, students enrolled in the program learn about communication technology, media tools, and strategy and are prepared for leadership roles within the media arm of communications.
 Find an online master’s in media communication.

 Communication Management: A master's in communication management is a broad-scope degree designed to give students the tools to tackle complex communications issues within organizations.
 Graduates of this program go on to management positions in such industries as non-profit, marketing, international business, public relations, and more.
-The master's in communication management program typically takes 1-2 years to complete.
+The master's in communication management program typically takes 1-2 years.
 Find an online master’s in communication management.

 Communication Studies: A master's in communication studies is a graduate degree pathway for those interested in learning advanced concepts in communication theories.
-This degree choice is popular amongst those looking to go into teaching or research positions.
+This degree choice is popular among those seeking teaching or research positions.
 Other careers suited for this degree include consultancy, sales, publishing, and more.
 Find an online master’s in communication studies.

-Emerging Media: Also referred to as a master's in digital media communications, an emerging media program teaches students the most effective ways to use online and social media platforms, and how to conduct research on emerging media and issues in online and offline consumer behaviors.
+Emerging Media: Also referred to as a master's in digital media communications, an emerging media program teaches students the most effective ways to use online and social media platforms and research emerging media and issues in online and offline consumer behaviors.

-Global Communication: Those interested in communications and international business are the target audience for the master’s in global communications degree.
-This program weaves together concepts in cross-cultural communications, business, public diplomacy, global public relations, and more.
-Graduates of this degree pathway can go into careers as foreign news reporters, international business spokespersons, and content managers/webmasters for international firms, amongst others.
+Global Communication: Those interested in communications and international business are the target audience for the master’s degree in global communications.
+This program weaves concepts in cross-cultural communications, business, public diplomacy, global public relations, and more.
+Graduates of this degree pathway can enter careers as foreign news reporters, international business spokespersons, and content managers/webmasters for international firms.
 Find an online master's in global communication.

-Health Communication: Those looking to apply communications and public relations to the healthcare industry can look no further than a master's in health communication degree.
+Health Communication: Those looking to apply communications and public relations to the healthcare industry can look no further than a master's degree in health communication.
 This rewarding career path can lead to jobs in hospitals, insurance or pharmaceutical companies, or even specialized medical public relations.
-Students enrolled in a graduate-level health communication program take courses in medical topics as well as communications, paving the way to be the intermediary between healthcare administrations and the public.
+Students enrolled in a graduate-level health communication program take courses in medical topics and communications, paving the way to be the intermediary between healthcare administrations and the public.
 Find an online master’s in health communication.

 Marketing Communications: For those interested in blending marketing with niche communications specialties, such as public relations, social media, and more, an online Master's in Marketing Communications is the pathway of choice.
 This degree type blends several aspects of integrated marketing and communications, training students in both traditional and digital modalities to create cohesive business strategies.
 Graduates of this program go on to careers as digital marketing managers, directors of marketing, and many more.
 Find an online master’s in marketing communications.

-Mass Communication: Those interested in communications and international business are the target audience for the master’s in global communications degree.
-This program weaves together concepts in cross-cultural communications, business, public diplomacy, global public relations, and more.
-Graduates of this degree pathway can go into careers as foreign news reporters, international business spokespersons, and content managers/webmasters for international firms, amongst others.
+Mass Communication: Those interested in communications and international business are the target audience for the master’s degree in global communications.
+This program weaves concepts in cross-cultural communications, business, public diplomacy, global public relations, and more.
+Graduates of this degree pathway can enter careers as foreign news reporters, international business spokespersons, and content managers/webmasters for multinational firms.
 Find an online master’s in mass communication.

-Organizational Communication: Earning a master's in organizational communications will put you on the path to improving both internal and external communications for companies, non-profits, government agencies, and more.
+Organizational Communication: Earning a master's in organizational communications will put you on the path to improving internal and external communications for companies, non-profits, government agencies, and more.
 Organizational communications professionals utilize persuasion, negotiation, and awareness to analyze and overcome communication barriers to manage and resolve crises and challenges.
-This degree may lead to careers in HR, media/public relations, marketing, labor relations, and more.
+This degree may lead to careers in HR, media/public relations, marketing, and labor relations.
 Find an online master’s in organizational communication.

 Political Communication: